libfuse/sshfs/sshfs.rst

 Description
 ===========

 SSHFS allows you to mount a remote filesystem using SSH (more precisely, the SFTP subsystem).
 Most SSH servers support and enable this SFTP access by default, so SSHFS is very simple to use - there's nothing to do on the server-side.

-SSHFS uses FUSE (Filesystem in Userspace) and should work on any operating system that provides a FUSE implementation.
-Currently, this includes Linux, FreeBSD and Mac OS X.
+By default, file permissions are ignored by SSHFS.
+Any user that can access the filesystem will be able to perform any operation that the remote server permits - based on the credentials that were used to connect to the server.
+If this is undesired, local permission checking can be enabled with ``-o default_permissions``.

+By default, only the mounting user will be able to access the filesystem.
+Access for other users can be enabled by passing ``-o allow_others``.
+In this case you most likely also want to use ``-o default_permissions``.

 It is recommended to run SSHFS as regular user (not as root).
 For this to work the mountpoint must be owned by the user.
 If username is omitted SSHFS will use the local username.
 If the directory is omitted, SSHFS will mount the (remote) home directory.
 If you need to enter a password sshfs will ask for it (actually it just runs ssh which ask for the password if needed).

 Options